When is hurricane season in the Atlantic Ocean and Pacific Ocean? Key dates

 Florida experiences the highest number of direct hurricane hits, largely because of its peninsular geography and its position directly in the path of many storms, according to the National Hurricane Center.

-North Carolina is also highly susceptible to significant hurricane impacts, while Texas and Louisiana often surpass property damage sustained, though all three rank behind Florida.
+North Carolina is also highly susceptible to significant hurricane impacts, while Texas and Louisiana often surpass property damage sustained.
+To see the full leaderboard of vulnerable regions, read our analysis on what state gets the most hurricanes across the country.

 Florida experiences the highest number of direct hurricane hits